 Not to worry though, it’s beautiful vintage décor will more than make up for it.
 You will find cute colourful displays of little ponies, plates, and paintings.

 Yes, this place reeks and smells of antique, teak and wood.
 We don’t think it’s a bad thing though, especially when you can take photographs from every angle and corner.
 What do you say?

 Of course, food is delicious and affordable.
-Nice ambience and great food, what else more can we ask for?
+Nice ambience and great food, what more could we ask for?

-Order penne pasta, cheesy pizza, and yes, stuff yourself silly with western delights – and then wash down the grease and calories with a cup of refreshing iced tea.
+Order their Penne pasta, cheesy pizza, and yes, stuff yourself silly with western delights – and then wash down the grease and calories with a cup of refreshing iced tea.

 This lovely Swiss Sheep Farm has a nursery rhyme/dream-like quality to it.
 Aside from the New Zealand sheep, you will feel as though you have been transported through several European countries.